zanxiaofeng/zxf-web-security/docs/file-upload-protection-best-practices.md

 **4\.
 Remove possible embedded threats.** Files such as Microsoft Office, PDF and image files can have embedded threats in hidden scripts and macros that are not always detected by anti-malware engines.
 To remove risk and make sure that files contain no hidden threats, it is best practice to remove any possible embedded objects by using a methodology called [content disarm and reconstruction (CDR)](https://www.opswat.com/technologies/data-sanitization).

 **5\.
 Authenticate users.** To increase security, it is good practice to require users to authenticate themselves before uploading a file.
-However, that doesn’t guarantee the user’s machine itself wasn’t compromised.
+However, that doesn’t guarantee the customer’s machine itself wasn’t compromised.

 **6\.
 Set a maximum name length and maximum file size.** Make sure to set a maximum name length (restrict allowed characters if possible) and file size in order to prevent a potential service outage.